-The Sheriff’s Office works with Telmate to simplify inmate telephone calls.
+The Sheriff’s Office works with ViaPath to simplify inmate telephone calls and inmate banking.
 Please refer to the information below for further instructions and details.

 Within a reasonable time frame following the admission process, inmates shall be allowed to use the phone to contact family/friends or their attorney — unless the intake forms have not been completed due to the inmate’s disruptive behavior.

 Availability of Phones & Tablets

 - Telephones are available in all housing units at the Jail, with the exception of disciplinary blocks.

 - Telephone calls may be monitored or recorded to prevent introduction of contraband and to prevent violations of law and/or jail inmate rules.

 - Unrestricted inmates may use these telephones to call collect locally or anywhere in the United States as long as the call recipient will accept the collect charges.

 - The telephones are for outgoing calls only; they will not accept incoming calls.

 - To add money to inmate account to make calls, you can contact ViaPath (the inmate telephone provider) at (866) 516-0115 (toll-free).

 - ViaPath customer service representatives are available 24/7 to help you send money or answer your telephone questions.